 07 of 11

 Does your dog like to hump other dogs?
 Objects?
-People?!
-Humping behavior is actually quite natural in dogs.
+People?
+Humping behavior is quite natural in dogs.
 Contrary to what you might think, humping is not always sexual.
-It's also not really related to dominance as some people used to think.
+It's also not related to dominance as some people used to think.

-Humping of objects is only a problem if it really bothers you.
-When it comes to humping people, you will probably want to break this habit for your house guests' sake.
-Often, the solution is walking away from the dog and denying attention until humping stops.Continue to 8 of 11 below.
+Humping of objects is only a problem if it bothers you, or if it is done excessively as this can lead to injuries to the dog's genitals and/or groin area.
+When it comes to humping people, you will probably want to break this habit for your houseguests' sake.
+Often, the solution is walking away from the dog and denying attention until humping stops, or redirecting them to a better alternative such as playing with a favorite toy.

 08 of 11